Dev-Santi/Dev-Santi/README.md

-# Designs and website development ⌚📱💻🖥
+# Design and web development 📱💻🖥

 #About me